 There is a restaurant accessible by car from where you can walk on the rocks for about 400 meters to the flagpole on the top of the hill.

 The views are nicer than from Nivavaara as you are on the top of large, steep rocks.
 The way down can be even shorter if you are not afraid of jumping off a few rocks instead of following the trail with wooden stairs.

 Matkakoski from Sweeden

-The other place worth stopping on Swedish side is Matkakoski.
-It’s a bit further from the main road than on Finnish side, but unlike there, in Sweden it’s empty.
-There were no other people when we arrived at the parking lot.
+The other place worth stopping on the Swedish side is Matkakoski.
+It’s a bit further from the main road than on the Finnish side, but unlike there, in Sweden it’s empty.
+There were no other people when we arrived in the parking lot.
 And we could see not only the rapid but also the crowd fishing on the other side of the river.